xubowenhaoren/A-Mission/README.md

   - If you use the emulator, you can open the Files app, drag & drop the APK to install.
   - If you use the phone, follow this guide to copy the APK to your phone: https://www.lifewire.com/install-apk-on-android-4177185

-- Registering the App: see `documentation/user_manual/register_app.md`
+- Registering the App: See `documentation/user_manual/register_app.md`  ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/user_manual/register_app.md))

 - Logging Trips
   - Be sure you turn on your Wi-Fi or a mobile data plan.
 Also, make sure that your GPS is on.
 Do not force-kill the app.
 It will stay in the background but won’t consume much battery.
   - You now have two choices to record a trip.
 The recommended way is to go out and take a walk in your neighborhood.
 The app will automatically start recording the trip.
   - Another way is to manually trigger it and log a mocked trip.
 See `documentation/mocking_trips.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/mocking_trips.md))

-- Viewing Trips and Trip Segments
+- Viewing trips, trip segments, and editing the segmentation motion mode: See `documentation/user_manual/viewing_trips.md`
-  - A video demonstrating the overall UI interaction with only the screenreader and the features on viewing trips/trip segments is at `documentation/demo_video.mp4`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/raw/main/documentation/demo_video.mp4)) Please start watching at 01:36 for our new A-Mission UI.
-  - Processed vs unprocessed trips: Both the original E-mission app and our A-mission requires the server-side analysis pipelines to process each trip.
-The trip processing speed depends on the phone-server connection and the server status.
-This is beyond the scope and control of our project.
-Before a trip is processed, the whole trip will appear as one segment and have the "unprocessed" motion mode.

 ### Developer Documentation

 - For building and running the A-mission app from source code, with or without a physical Android phone, see `documentation/building_and_running_a_mission_app.md` ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/building_and_running_a_mission_app.md)).
-- For mocking trips to test the UI trips without physically doing trips, see `documentation/mocking_trips.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/mocking_trips.md))
+- For mocking trips to test the trip diary UI without physically doing trips, see `documentation/mocking_trips.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/mocking_trips.md))
 - For obtaining a full backup of the A-mission app from one phone and restoring the backup to a different phone, see `documentation/obtain_full_backup.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/obtain_full_backup.md)) This is extremely helpful when the developing team uses multiple phones and the data collection phone is different from the phone used for app development purposes.
 - For setting up breakpoints and debugging in the JavaScript UI, see `documentation/chrome_inspect.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/chrome_inspect.md))
+- To match and merge the E-mission data and IMU data on a segment level, see  `documentation/data_analysis.md`.

 ### Special Recognitions